spitemonster/space-argument/README.md

 ### Account Creation and Authentication

-Creation and authentication has been successfully implemented, for the most part.
+~Creation and authentication has been successfully implemented, for the most part.
 Still experiencing a bug where, upon a refresh, the loss of connection with Firebase fucks up how things display.
 Easy solution: don't refresh unless I'm logged out.
 Can't get a grasp of it otherwise.
-I cheated with creation, mostly because I needed to make it easier on myself making 5 player accounts + 1 admin account.
+I cheated with creation, mostly because I needed to make it easier on myself making 5 player accounts + 1 admin account.~

 ### Admin/DM Account

 * ~Ability for DM to write a brief about where we are in the campaign, what our current objectives are, where we are, etc. Ideally this could/would/should extend into lore/necessary information about the world we're on, etc.~ This has been implemented using Pell and Firebase.

-* ~POTENTIALLY Allow DM to create new characters and bring new users in.
-Right now I think this might be beyond my skill set but hopefully by the time I'm finished with the core features this is something I'll be able to implement with relative ease.~ There's really no reason for this; if a new player joins I can just set up their account faster.

 * ~Allow DM to interact with players mid game.
 The initial thing I wanted to do with this app was just to have our character stats live on screen and our DM to be able to quickly check on our stats or injure us and have those changes reflect in real time on our character screens; for instance, in the middle of a battle if a player takes a couple wound, that number updates in real time and maybe the screen flashes red or something.~

 * ~Allow DM to award EXP to players~

-Potentially more to come after I discuss desired features with the DM
+* Allow DM to award and take away credits from individual players or whole team.

+* Create character, possibly.
+This will prove complicated because of how character creation works.
+May not do this.

+* Give players items that are not necessarily weapons or armor, such as medpacks/repair kits or quest items.

 ### Player account